airvzxf/bose-connect-app-linux/README.md

 --- Not Official App ---

-Based on [Denton-L project][Denton-L], looks like it is not maintained.
-I created a copy to have an active repository.
-This project keeps the original license GPL-3.0.

 If you own a Bose device, you'll know that `Bose Connect` is not available on Linux.
 This program attempts to reverse engineer that app to give the device Linux support.